Sorry, you need to enable JavaScript to visit this website.

 What happens if I lose connectivity/Wi-Fi during my exam?

-The exam platform will automatically save your responses after each question.
+The exam platform will automatically save your responses after each question as long as there are no restrictions on your device.
 If you do experience issues during the exam, such as loss of connection, do not panic, as your responses will not be lost.
 If your connection drops out during the exam, the system will allow you to continue with your exam offline and you will likely be unaware of any connection issues.
 If your device reconnects to the internet during this time, your answers will be saved and you can continue to work online.
 If your internet does not reconnect and you have completed your exam, the platform will notify you that it has not been able to upload your answers and will ask you to download an encrypted file with your answers.
 Please send this file to the email addresses provided to you, ensuring that you do not alter the file in any way.
 The College will then upload your answers for you.
 You will not lose any information, so please do not panic if this happens.

 If you follow all the instructions in this document before the exam, you will limit your chances of experiencing difficulties on the day.